rapid7/insightconnect-plugins/csv/help.md

 # Version History

+* 1.1.4 - New spec and help.md format for the Hub
 * 1.1.3 - Fix issue where connection tests were failing, output did not match spec
 * 1.1.2 - Support webserver mode
 * 1.1.1 - Fix JSON to CSV action to account for correct input type